-- If a product contains GMOs, consists of GMOs or is produced from GMOs it must not be labelled or advertised with reference to organic production. - 2.
-GMOs, products produced from GMOs, and products produced by GMOs shall not be used in food or feed, or as food, feed, processing aids, plant protection products, fertilisers, soil conditioners, plant reproductive material, micro-organisms or animals in organic production.
-You must be able to demonstrate the above have not been used in your products. - 3.
-For food and feed products in the EU, Directive 2001/18/EC, Regulation(EC) 1829/2003 or Regulation(EC) 1830/2003 are applicable, and you may rely on labels or any other accompanying documents to confirm that they are non-GM, unless you have other information that the products do not meet the Directive and Regulations listed above. - 4.
-For products that are not food or feed, or products that could be produced by GMOs or for products we are certifying outside the EU, you will need to get confirmation from your suppliers, in the form of a non-GM declaration, that the products supplied have not been produced from or by GMOs.
+- You must not use GMOs or products made from or by GMOs or their derivatives.
+You must be able to demonstrate that any food, feed, processing aids, additives, micro-organisms, plant protection products, fertilisers, soil conditioners, seeds, vegetative propagating materials and animals used in organic production do not contain any GMOs or their derivatives. - 3.
+For food and feed products in the UK and EU, Directive 2001/18/EC, Regulation (EC) 1829/2003 or Regulation (EC) 1830/2003 are applicable, and you may rely on labels or any other accompanying documents to confirm that they are non-GM, unless you have other information that the products do not meet the Directive and Regulations listed above. - 4.
+For products that are not food or feed, or products that could be produced by GMOs you will need to get confirmation from your suppliers, in the form of a non-GM declaration, that the products supplied have not been produced from or by GMOs.

-In the EU, if a product contains GMOs or their derivatives then it must be labelled as (such as described in 8.11.2.3) so the regulation allows labels to be relied upon as evidence to indicate whether food contains GMOs or their derivatives.
+(EC) 834/2007 Art.
+9(1)(2)(3) (EC) 889/2008 Art.
+69; Annex XIII In the UK and EU, if a product contains GMOs or their derivatives then it must be labelled as such, (as described in 8.11.2.3) so the regulation allows labels to be relied upon as evidence to indicate whether food contains GMOs or their derivatives.
 This would apply to products such as agricultural crops, like maize and soya, or their derivatives like lecithin or starch.
 However, Directive 2001/18/EC, Regulation (EC) 1829/2003 and Regulation (EC) 1830/2003 do not extend to the use of ingredients produced by genetically modified micro-organisms.
 For example, enzymes and vitamins.
 This means that it cannot be automatically assumed that a product complies with the specific GMO requirements of the organic regulations.
 For this reason, we require a completed GMO declaration for all products that may be a GM risk.